-Dr. Ronald Smith

-BIOL 4481

-Juliana Massoud

-Draft 2

 Evolution of dental anatomy

-Evolution is the difference in the heritable features of natural populations (MacCord, 2018).
-These changes are driven by evolutionary processes, e.g., physical selection (including sexual variety), hereditary recombination, and gene stream, resulting in genetic variation at every biological organization level.
+Evolution is the process that creates differences in the heritable features of natural populations (MacCord, 2018).
+These changes are driven by evolutionary processes, e.g., physical selection (including sexual variety), hereditary recombination, and gene stream, resulting in genetic variation in the species.
 This includes genetic differences that give rise to phenotypic variation in teeth (MacCord, 2018).
-In the mid-19th century, Charles Darwin developed the concept of speciation by natural selection, where species were able to pass on favourable genetics.
-Natural selection favoured tooth organisms because teeth helped in survival by passing on favourable traits to the next generations (Huysseune et al., 2010).
+In the mid-19th century, Charles Darwin developed the concept of speciation by natural selection, where species were able to pass on traits that were favored by selection.
+Natural selection favoured toothed organisms because teeth helped in survival by passing on favourable traits to the next generations (Huysseune et al., 2010).
 Natural selection has also affected how human teeth development has been shaped throughout our lifespan (Huysseune et al., 2010).
-How and when tooth-like units (odontoids) arose within vertebrates remains a question raised among paleontologists and evolutionary developmental biologists (Ortiz et al., 2018).
-This question can only be answered by understanding dental anatomy which is the examination of the dental development, variation, and structure of modern and old human populations, is also a critical field of investigation as it contributes and makes great fossils to be studied (Teaford et al., 2000).
+How and when tooth-like units (odontoids) arose within vertebrates remain questions raised among paleontologists and evolutionary developmental biologists (Ortiz et al., 2018).
+These question can only be answered by understanding dental anatomy which is the examination of the dental development, variation, and structure of modern and old human populations, is also a critical field of investigation as it contributes and makes great fossils to be studied (Teaford et al., 2000).
 Through dental anatomy, paleontologists can identify the species' size, locomotor style, environment, and even shed light on behavioral issues, e.g., set size and social organization (MacCord, 2018).
-The fossil records aid in studying the development of teeth (Teaford et al., 2000).
+The fossil record aids in studying the development of teeth (Teaford et al., 2000).
 This data serves a useful purpose for scientists interested in the evolution of teeth, enabling them to easily recognize teeth anatomy and the initiation of tooth vertebrates (Witten et al., 2014).
-In this essay, I will discuss evolutionary changes that have impacted teeth development, turning them into different sizes and shapes and why it is important to study tooth regeneration.
+In this essay, I will discuss evolutionary changes in teeth development, turning them into different sizes and shapes and why it is important to study tooth regeneration.

-The origins of teeth (when teeth first appeared)
+The origins of teeth

-Classical theories indicate that skin denticles evolved first and odontoid-inductive surface ectoderm merged with the inside of the oral cavity to form teeth calling this theory the 'outside-in' theory (Stephanie et al., 2011).
-Another theory indicates that the patterned odontoids evolved first from endoderm deep inside the pharyngeal cavity, drawing this theory the 'inside-out' hypothesis (Jheon et al., 2013).
-Another hypothesis states that the evolution of dental anatomy arose from cynodonts.
-These species are reptiles with molars that help with digestion (Donoghue et al., 2016).
+One theory on the origin of teeth suggests that skin denticles evolved first and odontoid-inductive surface ectoderm merged with the inside of the oral cavity to form teeth calling this theory the 'outside-in' theory (Stephanie et al., 2011).
+Another theory suggests that the patterned odontoids evolved first from endoderm deep inside the pharyngeal cavity, drawing this theory the 'inside-out' hypothesis (Jheon et al., 2013).
+Another hypothesis states that the evolution of dental anatomy arose from cynodonts, species of reptiles with molars that help with digestion (Donoghue et al., 2016).
 Those are Romundina stellina, a species of small, armored fish that are older than sharks (Brazeau & Friedman, 2015).

 Researchers have long studied the origin of teeth and how it evolved within sharks (Brazeau & Friedman, 2015).
 Research indicated that fish and sharks were found to be the origin of teeth because they still pass some primitive characteristics, including the small and spiky scales called dermal denticles (Haridy et al., 2019).
 These were found to have originated from neural crest cells, much like in human teeth (Haridy et al., 2019) Teeth cells first originated from scales of fish found in human teeth, as well as thorny scales of skate fish which are composed of the same type of neural crest cells found in human teeth (Haridy et al., 2019).
 Sharks are more than 420 million years old and have the same biological process of developing teeth as they grow in age-similar humans and other species (Brazeau & Friedman, 2015).
-Therefore the outside, in theory, is the most proven theory.
+Therefore the outside, in theory, is the most supported theory.